Filters¶

 The $gte operator is only supported for numerical values - int or float values.

-This filter matches attribute values that are less than specified numeric (interger or float) value.
+This filter matches attribute values that are less than specified numeric (integer or float) value.

 Supported values: integer or float

-This filter matches attribute values that are less than or equal specified numeric (interger or float) value.
+This filter matches attribute values that are less than or equal specified numeric (integer or float) value.

 Supported values: integer or float